Min-tech13/Min-tech13.github.io/README.md

 # Min-tech13.github.io
-Thus is my portfolio page
+This is my portfolio page